adelphi-ed-tech/au-courses/courses/mlearning.md

 peer's responses each week and you should respond to people who engage with you.

-### Where I'm from

-Using your mobile device, create a _multimedia poem_, "Where I'm from", describing where you are from.
-The poem will consist of your written text and at least 5 images that you record with your phone (or tablet).

 ### Tech Report

 Working in groups, students will present a "Tech Report" on an